 - Arrange the drumsticks in the baking dish so they're not touching each other.
 Roast for 25 minutes.
 Remove the drumsticks from the oven and brush the glaze from one of the bowls on top using a pastry brush.
 Put them back in the oven for 1 minute.
 Repeat the glazing process to give a double glaze.
 Bake for an additional 10 minutes, or until the drumsticks are cooked through.

-- For the brussels sprouts.
-Melt the butter in a medium skillet over medium heat.
+- Melt the butter in a medium skillet over medium heat.
 Add the brussels sprouts and cook, stirring only occasionally, for about 3-5 minutes, or until the sides start to brown.
 Add in 1 tablespoon of prepared pomegranate sauce from the second bowl and the salt.
 Stir to coat the brussels sprouts.
 Stir in the pecans.
 Remove from heat and stir in the pomegranate arils.

 - Serve chicken drumsticks with brussels sprouts and rice or mashed potatoes.
 Drizzle the remaining glaze over the top (if the glaze has hardened too much to pour, you can microwave it a few seconds to get it to the right consistency) and garnish with pomegranate seeds, if desired.